havenfromindia/project1/README.md

 # projectT1
-printing all numbers from 0 to 100,skip values divisible by 5,3
+printing all numbers from 0 to 100,skip values divisible by 5,3 printing all numbers from 0 to 100 which are divisible by 5 & 3

 print()
 #print all value from 0 to 100,skip values divisible by 5,3